shivamvarma15960/shivamvarma15960/README.md

 <h1 align="center">Hey there, I'm Shivam 👋</h1>

 <p align="center">
-  🎓 3rd Year Engineering Student | 💻 Tech + Business Lover | 📈 Index Derivatives Enthusiast <br>
+  🎓 3rd Year Engineering Student | 💻 Tech + Business Enthusiast | 📈 Index Derivatives Learner <br>
-  ⚡ Founder @ Si Electratech | 👨‍💻 Passionate Coder & Project Builder
+  ⚡ Founder @ Si Electratech | 👨‍💻 Full-Stack Developer | 🧠 Data & Automation Explorer
 </p>

 ---

 ### 🔍 About Me

-- 🎓 Currently pursuing B.Tech in Engineering (3rd Year)
-- 💡 Passionate about **technology, business, coding**, and **index derivatives**
-- ⚡ Founder of **Si Electratech** – building cutting-edge electrical panels and automation systems
-- 🛠️ Built multiple real-world tech projects, always striving for simplicity and innovation
-- 🔍 Always exploring new domains and working on meaningful problems
+I'm Shivam – a tech-driven engineering student with a deep passion for **coding**, **financial markets**, and **entrepreneurship**.
+Currently in my third year of B.Tech, I'm not just learning — I'm building.

+- ⚙️ I co-founded **Si Electratech**, a company focused on creating smart, safe, and scalable electrical panel systems for real-world applications.
+- 🧠 I love turning **ideas into real-world systems**, whether it's a **trading bot**, a **recommender engine**, or an **automation panel**.
+- 💡 My journey is about **blending tech and business** — solving industrial problems with smart, clean code and sharp thinking.
+- 🔍 Curious about how **data**, **automation**, and **markets** work — I build, break, learn, and rebuild.
+- 🤝 Open to projects, collabs, and anything meaningful in **tech, finance, or innovation**.

 ---